jnrushy/metrics-yaml-generator/README.md

 - Create custom preset templates for frequently used configurations
 - Extract metrics definitions directly from Parquet files
 - Validate metrics YAML files against schema
-- Merge measures from one metrics file into another
+- Merge measures from one metrics file into another (with column compatibility checking)
 - Command-line interface for easy integration

 ## Prerequisites